devCrowd-Team/fluent-cqrs/README.md

       ...
   }
 ```
-This might be enough for a lot of use cases, though sometimes it is not that easy and multiple events are playing together.
-Now it's time for the CQRS Swiss knife, as the current state is just a left fold/ aggregate of all preceding events.
+This might be enough for a lot of use cases, though sometimes it is not that easy and multiple events are playing together and their order gets important.
+Now it's time for the Swiss knife of **Event Sourcing**, as the current state is just a left fold/ aggregate of all preceding events.

 In that case you set up the rules that should happen for any event you like.
 Use it to restore a complex entity or a simple value, it is up to you.